Skip to content

 Poetry and the Planet

-This module considers how contemporary writers think through the relationship between the human and the more-than-human world.
-Students will discuss topics including climate change, environmental justice, species extinction and indigenous knowledge in order to understand how the arts and humanities can help us to engage with the challenges we are now facing.
+This option module considers how contemporary writers think through the relationship between the human and the more-than-human world.
+You will discuss topics including climate change, environmental justice, species extinction and indigenous knowledge in order to understand how the arts and humanities can help us to engage with modern challenges.
 Incorporating writing workshops and a field trip, students will have the opportunity to respond creatively and critically using a range of print-based and digital media.

 Writing for Magazines: Regional, National and International Contexts

 How do freelance writers carve out a niche in magazines and other publications?
-How are relationships built and maintained?
+How are such working relationships built and maintained?
 This module will introduce you to writing for a wide range of local, national and international magazines, both creatively and critically.
-You will study the differences, where they exist, between print and digital publication and write and pitch a range of articles in different styles.
+You will study the differences, where they exist, between print and digital publication, and write and pitch a range of articles in different styles.

 Collaboration and Performance

 Collaboration can be vital to working as a writer, and in many other fields of employment.
-It can also teach you many valuable skills.
-On this optional module you will examine collaborative writing projects, and then work in small teams, in a writers’ room environment, to develop your own project for a public performance.
-You will then perform it for an audience.
+It can also teach you many valuable work and life skills.
+On this optional module you will examine collaborative writing projects, and then work in small teams, in a writers’ room environment, to develop your own project.
+You will then advertise it, and perform it for an audience.

 Creative Writing in the Community